babel-utils/babel-plugin-tester/README.md

 ###### `skip`

 Use this to skip running the specified test.
-Useful for when you're working on a feature that is not yet supported.
+Useful for when you are working on a feature that is not yet supported.
 Can be used on multiple tests.

 ###### `throws`

-If a particular test case should be throwing an error, you can test that using one of the following:
+Use this to assert that a particular test object should cause babel to throw an error during transformation.
+For example:

 ```javascript
 {